How to make a floral beauty balm

 Camellia Tea Oil

 Camellia tea oil has been a prized skincare ingredient for millennia, known for nourishing skin and giving Geishas their dewy complexions.
 Rich in oleic acid and antioxidants (vitamins A, K, D, and E), it restores skin elasticity and combats UV damage.
 Its lightweight, non-greasy texture absorbs quickly, making it ideal for all skin types, including oily and sensitive.
-High in squalene, it keeps skin soft and supports the skin barrier, protecting against environmental damage and premature aging.
+High in squalene, it keeps skin soft and supports the skin barrier, protecting against environmental damage and premature ageing.
 To learn more about camellia oil, try formulating this cleansing oil, or read more about squalene:

 How to make a camellia cleansing oil